 I don’t mind having my qualifications declared so much flim-flam.
 I note wryly that it’s never happened at the hands of someone comparably qualified, and that it says as much about my interlocutor as it does about me.
 And I have to quell a guffaw at the fact that my last head teacher, more than anyone else for whom I’ve worked, made a point of denigrating my academic qualifications while falsifying his own upwards on his Linkedin page.
 His judgement of my performance usually attributed my allegedly “outstanding practice” to the quality of my planning when, as I pointed out, the evidence he cited came as frequently from the unplanned parts of my lessons: the ones in which, spotting the potential in a student’s comment, I changed the course of the lesson while remaining all the while in control of the destination.
 The ones, in short, that depended on the depth of my subject knowledge and the confidence it bestowed.

 Just for fun, go and sit in the classroom of a teacher without the requisite subject knowledge.
 Marvel at the abundance of factual errors and gasp with delight as s/he doesn’t, say, excavate the subtext of a poem to the depth that widens eyes and illuminates lightbulbs.
 Students can spot the teachers who really know their stuff and can communicate that fact.
 It’s evident in the respect they accord them, and the trust with which they will follow their apparently tangential leads, the scent of excitement and a little bit of wee piquing the air.
-Poor subject knowledge is to inspired teaching what a bald man is to tonsorial experimentation.
+Poor subject knowledge is to intellectual ambition what a bald man is to tonsorial experimentation.